-For the APAs executed in 2014 that used external comparables data in the analysis, the most widely used data source for comparables was Standard and Poor's Compustat/Capital IQ database.
+For the APAs executed in 2015 that used external comparables data in the analysis, the most widely used data source for comparables was Standard and Poor's Compustat/Capital IQ database.
 Other sources were also used in appropriate cases (e.g., where the tested party was not the U.S. entity or transaction-based methods were applied).
-Other commonly used sources include the following databases.
+Other commonly used sources include the databases listed in Table 5.

-6 See Treas.
+8 See Treas.
 Reg. § 1.482-9(b).